 Advice on choosing the right A level courses if you’re looking to move into a career within engineering or technology.

 By the time you're in your final year of GCSEs you've got a rough idea of what you want to do as a career, and how you're going to get there.
 For those with an interest in engineering or technology the two main options are higher education (A levels, degree) or vocational study (diploma, apprenticeship).

 If you're thinking of taking the vocational route be sure to check out the the apprentices' section of the website, otherwise read on to find out what you must consider when choosing your A levels.

-A level time is when the going gets tough.
-The subjects become harder and more focused, essentially taking your knowledge of the topics up a level and preparing you for the next big step - a university degree.
+When it comes to A levels the subjects become harder and more focused, essentially taking your knowledge of the topics up a level and preparing you for the next big step - a university degree.

 What subjects you choose depends entirely on what you hope to do as a career, and the kind of university degree you aspire to do.
 Don't just think short term - you need to look at the bigger picture to be sure you get the qualifications you need for entry.